Degree Programs Offered

 An introduction to geoarchaeology: the application of methods and techniques of geography, geology and other earth sciences to solve archaeological problems and reconstruct past environments.
 (Cross-listed with GEOL 4040, GEOG 4040).

 GEOG 8056 GEOGRAPHIC INFORMATION SYSTEMS I (4 credits)

 An introduction to the concepts and principles of geographic information systems (GIS).
 Emphasis will be placed on geographic data inputs, manipulation, analysis, and output functions.
 Exercises introduce students to GIS software and applications.
 Usually offered Fall, Spring, Summer.
 (Cross-listed with GEOG 4050).

 GEOG 8106 BIOGEOGRAPHY (3 credits)

 This course is intended as an introduction to biogeography, the study of the distribution and evolution of organisms across space and through time.
 Usually offered every year.
 (Cross-listed with BIOL 4100, GEOL 4100, BIOL 8106, GEOL 8106, GEOG 4100).

 GEOG 8126 URBAN GEOGRAPHY (3 credits)

 GEOG 8130 SEMINAR IN ECONOMIC GEOGRAPHY (3 credits)

-A seminar course which investigates the development of current world economic systems through the elements of primary, secondary, tertiary, quarternary and quinary production on a micro and macro scale.
+This seminar course investigates the development of current world economic systems through the elements of primary, secondary, tertiary, quarternary and quinary production on a micro and macro scale.
 Exchange and transactional systems, consumption linkages, resource management, economic health on global and local scales, and location decision-making are major topics.

 Prerequisite(s)/Corequisite(s): Graduate in geography and permission of instructor